Skip to content

 Penn State College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Penn State College of Medicine designates this live activity for a maximum of 7 AMA PRA Category 1 Credit(s).
+Penn State College of Medicine designates this live activity for a maximum of 5.25 AMA PRA Category 1 Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nurses Using AMA Credit

-Nurses will receive a certificate from Penn State College of Medicine verifying their participation in 7 hours of approved continuing medical education.
+Nurses will receive a certificate from Penn State College of Medicine verifying their participation in up to 5.25 hours of approved continuing medical education.
 Continuing education activities which are approved by accredited institutions of higher education and that are relevant to patient care or professional nursing meet the requirements of mandatory continuing education for registered nurses in Pennsylvania, as required by the Pennsylvania State Board of Nursing.
 The Board of Nursing recommends that nurses retain their certificates for a period of at least five years.
 Additional information is available through the State Board of Nursing.

 Social Work